 The T-Cycle HP Velotechnik Idler Kit is a direct replacement for your stock idler.
 Just remove your idler bolt, take off that old idler, put on your brand new high quality T-Cycle 23 Tooth Power Idler and the small spacer (for alignment) and replace the idler bolt.
 Works with your Street Machine, Speed Machine, Grasshopper and Scorpion.
-See More Details if you have a Gekko.
+See Additional Info if you have a Gekko.

 1. What makes this idler better than the stock one?